What Is Chickenpox?

 Chickenpox is caused by the varicella-zoster virus (VZV).
 This virus also can cause a painful skin rash called shingles (herpes zoster) later in life.
-After someone has had chickenpox, the virus stays dormant (sleeping) in the nervous system for the rest of his or her life, even though the chickenpox goes away.
+After someone has had chickenpox, the virus stays dormant (resting) in the nervous system for the rest of their life.
 The virus can reactivate ("wake up") later as shingles.

 Is Chickenpox Contagious?

-Chickenpox is very contagious — most kids with a sibling who's infected also will get it (if they haven't already had the disease or the vaccine), showing symptoms about 2 weeks after the first child does.
+Chickenpox is very contagious.
+Most kids with a sibling who's infected also will get it (if they haven't already had the infection or the vaccine), showing symptoms about 2 weeks after the first child does.

-Someone with shingles can spread chickenpox (but not shingles) to people who haven't previously had chickenpox or the vaccine.
-(Shingles can only develop in people who have already had chickenpox.)
+Someone with shingles can spread chickenpox (but not shingles) to people who haven't had chickenpox or the vaccine.

-A child with chickenpox should stay home and rest until the rash is gone and all blisters have dried, usually about 1 week.
+Because chickenpox is so contagious, a child who has it should stay home and rest until the rash is gone and all blisters have dried.
+This usually takes about 1 week.
 If you're unsure about whether your child is ready to return to school, ask your doctor.

-If they're exposed to chickenpox, they might be given a medicine (zoster immune globulin) to reduce its severity.
+If they are exposed to chickenpox, they might be given a medicine (zoster immune globulin) to make the illness less severe.

 Can Chickenpox Be Prevented?

-- a booster shot when they're 4 to 6 years old
+- a booster shot when they're 4–6 years old

-People 13 years of age and older who have never had chickenpox and aren't vaccinated should get two doses of the vaccine at least 28 days apart to be protected.
-Few people who've been vaccinated actually develop chickenpox, and those who do tend to have very mild cases and recover quickly.
+People 6 years of age and older who have never had chickenpox and aren't vaccinated can and should get two doses of the vaccine.

 How Is Chickenpox Diagnosed?